Definition

 Relative market share indexes a firm’s or a brand’s market share against that of its leading competitor.

-Market concentration, a related metric, measures the degree to which a comparatively small number of firms accounts for a large proportion of the market.
+Market concentration, a related metric, measures the degree to which a comparatively small number of firms account for a large proportion of the market.

 These metrics are useful in comparing a firm’s or a brand’s relative position across different markets and in evaluating the type and degree of competition in those markets.
 [1]